slu2023/slu-personal-project-proposal-no2/WrittenResponse.md

 Given a series of questions to the user, score the points when the player enters an answer.
 This is the main functionality of my program.

+“The Choice method accepts a "choices" as a parameter, displays the question, displays a list of choices, then waits for the user to select one.
+Finally, it returns the result that the player selected.”

 ### 3c iv.

 Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.